elixirquiz/src/posts/2014-08-30-poker-part-1-a-deck-of-cards.markdown

 description: "In this edition of Elixir Quiz, we start work on our first multi week project, building a game of poker"
 ---

-Welcome to the fourth insallment of Elixir Quiz.
+Welcome to the fourth installment of Elixir Quiz.
 This week, we embark on our first multi-week project, building a game of 5 card draw poker.
 This week we will be building the deck of cards.

 ### An introduction to 5 card draw

 [5 card draw](http://en.wikipedia.org/wiki/Five-card_draw) is one of the simplest variations of poker.
-It is the game that was most likely been to have been played in people's homes up until the rise in popularity of [Texas Hold'em](http://en.wikipedia.org/wiki/Texas_hold_'em).
+It is the game that is most likely to have been played in people's homes up until the rise in popularity of [Texas Hold'em](http://en.wikipedia.org/wiki/Texas_hold_'em).

 The game begins with each player being dealt 5 cards face down.
 After each player is dealt their cards, they then assess their initial hands.
 Players take turns discarding any of their cards and receiving replacements.